-An NHS trust and a university have come together to transform the way clinical audits are carried out – helping improve patient care.
+Our Trust and a local university have come together to innovate paper-free clinical audits – helping improve patient care.

 Every year, the organisation carries out around 200 clinical audits, helping keep care in line with local and national standards.